-Outside of NYC, proposals will be ranked by listed region (e.g., Mid-Hudson, Capital Region, etc.) and counties listed for the region (e.g., Niagara, Orleans, Erie, etc.).
-An award will be made to the applicant with the highest score in the proposed region, then the next highest score, and so on, until all teams have been awarded in that region.
+Proposals will be ranked by listed region (e.g., Western, Tug Hill Seaway, etc.) and counties listed for the region (e.g., Allegany, Erie, etc.).
+One (1) CTI ACT team will be awarded in each of the five (5) regions listed below.
+An award will be made to the applicant with the highest score to assume the operation of an Adult CTI Team.